This temperature sensor plugs into your VoIP Orderwire's external sensor jack. Part#: D-PR-998-10A-07

 Fuel tanks, battery power, lighting systems, and water levels are just some of things you need to monitor to keep your network up and running.
 Track changing network conditions with these discrete & analog sensors.

 The NetGuardian 216's Wire-Wrap back panel allows for wire-wrap connections for the discrete alarms,

 The VoIP Orderwire's pluggable back panel allows for screw-in barrier plug connections for your alarms and control relays.

 A 66 block is a simple way to use wire-wrap connections with DPS RTUs.
 When telcos really want connections to stay in place, they use wire wrap.
 You'll simply punch down your alarm, analog, and/or control relay wiring to the 66 block, then connect the 66 block to the RTU using a standard amphenol cable (also available from DPS).

 | NetGuardian 216 Test Box |

 The NetGuardian Test Box allows technicians to verify every discrete alarm input, control relay, and voltage-based analog alarm input on your VoIP Orderwire, NetGuardian Voice 16, 216, 216T, or 216F.
 The NetGuardian Test Box is a trusted tool of DPS test technicians.

-It's 6:56 PM on Monday at our Fresno, CA, USA headquarters.
-It's late in the day, but we promise to start on your quote first thing in the morning.
+It's 2:25 PM on Sunday at our Fresno, CA, USA headquarters.
+We'll start work on your quote first thing on Monday.